£150 cost of living disability payment STILL delayed for some, Government admits - but all should be paid by the end of this week

 If you receive any of the following benefits, you could be eligible for the extra cash:

 - Constant attendance allowance

 - Disability living allowance for children

 You must have received a benefit payment before 25 May 2022 to get the money

-In order to get the £150, you must have received one of the above benefits by 25 May 2022.
+To get the £150, you must have received one of the benefits above by 25 May 2022.
 Or, if you started to make a claim by 25 May 2022 and the claim ended or ends up being successful, you should also get the payment.

 Payments will be automatic – you do not need to apply

 If you're eligible for the £150 payment, you shouldn't need to apply.
 If you're eligible, you'll be paid automatically in the same way you usually get your benefits or tax credits.

 However, be warned that if you get a cost of living payment and the DWP later finds you weren't eligible, you may have to pay it back.